The scattering amplitude of stringy hadrons I: Strings with opposite charges on their endpoints: Introduction

 Open strings with electric charges on their ends have been investigated intensively starting from the early days of string theory and until these days.
 Many papers have been written about such open strings interacting with a constant electromagnetic background fields including several landmark papers \cite{Fradkin:1985qd,Abouelsaood:1986gd,Bachas:1992bh,Seiberg:1999vs}.
 Reviews of the topic containing more references include \cite{Angelantonj:2002ct,Ambjorn:2000yr}.

 What is then the reason to revisit this well studied system?
 In the present paper we address this system from a different perspective.
+While string theory was initially constructed to model hadron physics in the early days of the field, the focus in string theory has shifted away from hadrons by the time the studies cited above were performed.
+In recent years, the stringy nature of hadrons has been described in the context of the HISH (holography inspired stringy hadron) model \cite{Sonnenschein:2016pim}, with the scope of constructing a phenomenological model of the QCD string.
 The basic idea here is that hadrons, both mesons and baryons, have the structure of an open bosonic string with particles on its ends.
 These particles are massive, charged and carry spin.
 Thus, the behavior of such strings in a constant electromagnetic field relates to that of, for instance, nucleons or $\pi$ mesons, propagating in such a background.
-The stringy nature of hadrons has been described in recent years in the context of the HISH (holography inspired stringy hadron) model \cite{Sonnenschein:2016pim}.
-Unlike in the usual string theory, in which the modes of open strings correspond to fields of the standard model or other QFTs, here we associate them with the states of hadrons.
+Unlike in the usual bosonic string theory, in which the modes of open strings correspond to fields of the standard model or other QFTs, here we associate them with the states of hadrons.
 The difference between these two points of view is manifested, for instance, in the fact that in nature the hadronic strings have massive endpoint particles and an intercept $a\leq 0$\footnote{ Here we mean the intercept of modified Regge trajectories expressed in terms of the mass squared as a function of the orbital rather than the total angular momentum.
 For a discussion of this property see section 3.3 in \cite{Sonnenschein:2017ylo}.} and hence the spin zero mode does not correspond to a tachyon but rather to a scalar meson of positive mass, and the spin one does not correspond to a massless gauge field but to a massive vector hadron.
+This string is also non-critical string theory, since we construct it directly in four dimensions rather than in the critical dimension \(D=26\).

 The charges at the endpoints of strings interact with an external electromagnetic background field as well as interacting electromagnetically one with the other.
 In fact the latter interaction always takes place in a real world setting, but in the case where the external field is stronger one can approximate the behavior by ignoring the fields induced by the charges.
 Formally, this is done by not including the kinetic \(F^{\mu\nu}F_{\mu\nu}\) term for the EM field in the action.